 - 10. Are they worth doing?

-1. What are DMV hearings in Nevada?
+1. What are DMV hearings?

 At the end of the proceeding, the judge may issue a ruling immediately or may decide to delay an opinion for 30 days.
-Like in any courtroom, attendees are expected to dress appropriately and not be disruptive.
+Like in any courtroom, you are expected to dress appropriately and not be disruptive.

 2. How are they different from criminal trials?